Chris Mospaw's list of tools

 Every craftsperson has a finely-honed set of tools that they use to ply their craft.
 People who architect, develop, and deploy software are no different.
+Neither are the people who manage those programs and projects.
 Tools are important.

 The technology that enables me to do my job has changed in ways I could have never imagined when I first got started in the 8-bit days.
 The tools that use that technology have changed right along with it.
 The number of options is staggering.

 I have a constantly-changing set of tools that I use, which are a mix of all the various things that a developer needs to know.
-This page links to posts about each of the tools I use and a little bit about why I have chosen it.
-It's meant to be a dynamic listing, and will be updated as my toolbox is.
+This page shows some of the tools I currently use as well as a list of tools I have used in the past.

 Linux Mint